matthewwilliams-ir/ramp-assessment/README.md

 ```

 ### Project Assumptions
-* The provided input will always be a list of 7 comma-separated decimal values (I've implemented validation to ensure this)
+* The provided input will always be a list of 7 comma-separated decimal values between and including 0 to 1
 * The original weekly results will remain constant:
 ```
 1,1,1,1,1,1,1